JPSAppClub/ExampleApp/README.md

 - **ColorCalculator.java** (same place)
 - **activity_calculate.xml** (found at **ExampleApp/app/src/main/res/layout/**)

-<p>Each section of the code, and the concepts they embody, are explained in the wiki.
+Each section of the code, and the concepts they embody, are explained in the wiki.
 Think of it as a textbook of sorts, except with, well, only three pages.
-Three very useful pages, though.</p>
+Three very useful pages, though.

+You can see this app in action here: https://youtu.be/uGAr68fsDmw

 *Created by Michelle Ran for the JPS App Club, the app development division of CyberHawks.*